-The streets internal to DU3 South will typically be public, but may be private.
-Neighborhood streets and will include Primary and Secondary types.
-Primary types will be most predominate street type in the interior of DU3 South - intended to connect the individual homes and buildings.
-The internal, local streets will be as narrow as the City will allow to encourage slower traffic and to create connected routes for cars, bikes and pedestrians within DU3 South.
-If internal roads are private, they may be gated.
+The streets internal to the DU will typically be public, neighborhood streets and will include Primary, Secondary and Service types.
+Primary types will be most predominate street type in the interior of DU7 - intended to connect the individual homes and buildings.
+Internal streets may be automobile gated and/or secured to allow only users and guests to access the internal areas of the DU.
+The internal, local streets will be as narrow as the City will allow to encourage slower traffic and to create connected routes for cars, bikes and pedestrians within DU7.
+The internal streets will also be connected to provide access across the DU for homeowners and users on-site.